inaimathi/langnostic/posts/arbitrary-update-4701.md

 ![What the fuck am I looking at here?](/static/img/what-the-fuck-am-i-reading.jpg)

 Reading this kind of garbage is supremely depressing.
 It got to the point where I was searching for whatever this language calls `downcase` and half-expected to find a discussion wherein members of the community expressed surprise that anyone would ever need to work with strings.
 I didn't, and it's called [`ToLower`](http://golang.org/pkg/strings/#ToLower), but it was a real concern for a minute or so there.

 I understand that a statically, monomorphically typed language is going to have some obvious limitations, but why the ever-loving fuck shouldn't I point them out?
 And why, in the year 2015, should I be content defining my own `min` and `max` for integers and [paradoxically not `float`s](http://golang.org/pkg/math/#Max)?
 The [above 51-message, 27-contributor extraveganza](https://groups.google.com/forum/#!searchin/golang-nuts/min$20max/golang-nuts/dbyqx_LGUxM/tLFFSXSfOdQJ) has me seriously considering re-writing the blog *again* in [ML](http://sml-family.org/) or [Rust](http://www.rust-lang.org/).
 Except that I still haven't found a clear specification regarding how I'm supposed to set up my Standard ML modules in a cross-implementation fashion, and [`cargo`](http://doc.crates.io/guide.html) looks a good deal more intimidating than `go get`.

 Sigh.

-## <a name="new-places" href="#new-places"></a>New Places
+## New Places

 Last bit, since I'm about to lose coherence; I recently started a new job.
 Instead of doing some odd R&D work inside of [Moneris](http://www.moneris.com/), I'll now be slinging Ruby and CoffeeScript (along with a few others of my choice) over at [500px](https://500px.com).
 Or rather, I've already been doing that for the past couple of weeks.
 It's honestly weird working in OS X again after all this time.
 Not least because I've since developed a taste for tiling window managers, and XMonad has no satisfying analogue over in Apple-world.
 But also because I'm still getting comfortable with the built-in keyboard shortcuts.
 I've finally had to buckle down and start using alternate `execute-extended-command` keybindings *(since the meta key is so hard to hit on the default Apple keyboards)*, and made use of [`auto-dim-other-buffers`](https://github.com/mina86/auto-dim-other-buffers.el) *(since our external monitors are so ginormous)*.
 I'm sure I'll need to make more changes in my workflow before too long.